top of page

 Schermafbeelding 2023-01-24 om 08.58.50.png

-With an academic background in political science and experience as a horse trainer / competitor in carriage driving, dressage and jumping, my life took a decisive turn when a very special horse - Acaliena - crossed my path and challenged everything I thought I knew.
+With an academic background in political science and experience as a horse trainer and competitor in multiple disciplines, my life took a decisive turn when a very special horse - Acaliena - crossed my path and challenged everything I thought I knew.

-From there, a new journey started with curiosity — a desire to understand why horses move and behave the way they do, and how management and training choices influence their bodies - and minds - over time.
+She sparked a new journey driven by curiosity — a desire to understand why horses move and behave the way they do, and how management and training choices influence their bodies and minds over time.
 That curiosity eventually led me to step away from politics to instead pursue formal studies in Equine Movement Science.

-Fueled by passion, I travelled the world to learn as much as possible, combining formal education with extensive hands-on experience training many horses and learning from a wide range of trainers.
-This combination of science and practice led me to develop my own approach of functional training (Progressive Movement Therapy), focused on sustainable, efficient, fluid movement and training without compensation.
+Fueled by passion, I travelled the world to learn as much as possible, combining formal education with extensive hands-on experience and learning from a wide range of trainers.
+This combination of science and practice led me to develop my own approach of functional training (Progressive Movement Therapy), focused on sustainable, efficient, fluid movement without compensation.

-I started my own company in 2015 and since 2020, I am part of the Equinestudies dissection team, conducting multiple whole-horse dissections each year worldwide.
-Working with detailed histories and hands-on assessments gives me a unique perspective on the horse ‘inside-out’ and how to implement this understanding towards practical management and training solutions.
+Since 2020, I am also part of the Equinestudies dissection team, conducting multiple whole-horse dissections yearly.
+Working with detailed histories and hands-on assessments gives me a unique perspective on the horse ‘inside-out’ and how to implement this understanding practically.

 I’m Thirza Hendriks — a science nerd, educator, and lifelong student of how horses move.
 My work sits at the intersection